simov/grant/README.md

 }
 ```

+This will return only the tokens available, without the `raw` response data.

 ### jwt

 Grant can also return even larger [response data](#callback-data) by including the decoded JWT for [OpenID Connect](#connect-openid-connect) providers that return `id_token`: